SDGreen/TotalTarot/README.md

 * #### Map markers wouldn't load the custom Total Tarot markers This bug due to the file paths in the classes-map.js file.
 The relative paths were based on the JS file location and not the page location.
 This was changed and now the icons load.
 * #### Map Markers would only load the last populated marker information regardless of which marker was clicked.
-    This bug arose because the code creating the onclick listeners which rendered the information for each location for the markers was outside the for loop creating the them.
+    This bug arose because the code creating the onclick listeners which rendered the information for each location for the markers was outside the for loop creating them.
 This meant that regardless of the marker, the onclick event would only render the last marker's information as they all share the same variable name.
 To fix this the function creating the listener was moved inside the loop so when a marker was created the listener got the correct location information.
 * #### The light mode version of the website would load when a new page was clicked As the light-mode is the default version of the site, whenever a new page was click it would load in light mode.
 To solved this the current mode was cached in the browsers local storage for the script to check before it loads a new page.
 * #### The Accordion content split out over it's container